Children of mid-day meal scheme beneficiaries show better growth: Study

 -

-Girls who received free meals in primary schools of India as part of the Mid-Day Meal (MDM) programme have been found to give birth to children who have better growth, a new study has found.
+Girls, who received free food in primary schools as part of the mid-day meal programme, have been found to give birth to children who have better growth, a new study has found.

-The study used nationally representative data on mothers and their children spanning 1993 to 2016 to assess whether MDM supports intergenerational improvements in child linear growth.

-The MDM scheme was launched by the central government in 1995 to provide free cooked meal to children in government and government-assisted primary schools (classes I–V; ages 6–10 years).
+The mid-day meal scheme was launched by the central government in 1995 to provide free cooked meals to children in government and government-aided primary schools (classes I–V; ages 6–10 years).

-Though it was intended to cover all government schools under the National Programme of Nutritional Support for Primary Education, only a few states scaled up the programme immediately due to institutional challenges.

-NSS-CES data from 1999 show that only six per cent of all girls aged 6–10 years received mid-day meals in school.
-However, between 1999 and 2004, programme coverage increased in many states, largely due to a Supreme Court order directing state governments to provide cooked mid-day meals in primary schools.

 Dear Reader,